-1. GENERAL INFORMATION 1.1.
+1. GENERAL INFO RMATION 1.1.
 Course teacher Full professor Alen Slavica Assoc. prof. Magda Sindičić 1.6.Year of the study programme 6 1.2.Name of the course Wildlife Diseases 1.7.Credits (ECTS) 2 1.3.Associate teachers Full professor Zdravko Janicki , Full professor Alen Slavica, Assoc. professor Dean Konjević, PhD, DVM 1.8.Type of instruction (number of hours L + S + E + e- learning) 4+0+26+0 1.4.Study programme (undergraduate, graduate, integrated) Integrated 1.9.Expected enrolment in the course 1.5.Status of the course Elective 1.10.Level of application of e- learning (level 1, 2, 3), percentage of online instruction (max.
 20%) Level 1 2.
-COUSE DESCRI PTION 2.1.Course objectives The goal of this subject is to teach basic principles of wildlife diseases, including surveillance, diagnostic procedures, pathogenesis, clinical presentation, epidemiology, pathology, prevention and potential treatment.
-Emphasis will be given on critical awareness of currents problems in wildlife diseases through case-based examples, as well as examples previously reported in scientific literature.
-During the lectures we will outline interaction between different types of pathogens and hosts, the potential impact of diseases on the population level, especially on endangered populations, and impact of human activities on the spread of wildlife disease.
-This subject is complement to previous subjects on domestic animal infectious diseases, so knowledge gained during these courses is prerequisite for understanding this course.
-2.2.Course enrolment requirements and entry competences required for the course 2.3.Learning outcomes at the level of the programme to which the course contributes broad overview of wildlife diseases, their impact on human and livestock health protection of wildlife, livestock and human health understanding of the effects of human activities, urbanization, and climate change on the health of wildlife populations 2.4.Learning outcomes expected at the level of the course Surveillance of wildlife Prevention of wildlife d
+COUSE DESCRI PTION 2.1.Course objectives The goal of this subject is to tea surveillance, diagnostic proc epidemiology, pathology, preve given on critical awareness of case-based examples, as wel literature.
+During the lectures w of pathogens and hosts, the p level, especially on endangered the spread of wildlife disease. on domestic animal infectious courses is prerequisite for under edures, pathogene ention and potential t currents problems i l as examples previous we will outline interact potential impact of of d populations, and in This subject is comp diseases, so know sis, clinical presentation, reatment.
+Emphasis will be n wildlife diseases through ously reported in scientific tion between different types diseases on the population npact of human activities on lement to previous subjects ledge gained during these 2.2.Course enrolment requirements and entry competences required for the course 2.3.Learning outcomes at the level of the programme to which the course contributes broad overview of wildlife diseases, their impact on human and livestock health protection of wildlife, livestock and human health understanding of the effects of human activities, urbanization, and climate change on the health of wildlife populations 2.4.Learning outcomes expected at the level of the course Surveillance of wildlifePrevention of wildlife d